zimmed/podplay/README.md

     too quickly after typing results in the search page being overridden by a quicksearch page (i.e., index: /).
 - Audioplayer will often reset the current position on load, skipping, or pausing.
-This is due to the shittiness of AudioJS.
+This is due to the general terribleness of AudioJS.
 - Long podcast titles extend off tooltip container.
 - Keyboard shortcuts don't work after multiple session changes (or logging in and out in the same session).
+- Missing or incorrect feed descriptions, genres, episodes, etc. due to non- standard data formats provided by podcast author.
+- Incorrect episode times due to a very non-thorough time-parsing function, dealing with different formats of time data as provided by podcast authors. (e.g., "1:30:00" might also be "5400" or "01:30:00" or "90:00")

 ## Unknown Issues
-- Please report any unknown issues to dev@podplay.me.
+- Please report any unknown issues to dzimmelman@gmail.com or ianmcgaunn@gmail.com.

 ## Future Plans
 The following is planned for the next baseline: v0.2 - Beta 2.